-Prediction 4 of our model shows that predictability should decrease as information timeliness and precision improve.
-It is empirically challenging to test this channel, as we did not document the real-time posting dates of each transaction on USAspendin g.gov, and the website does not provide this information.
+Our rational expectations model also predicts that predictability decreases with improvements in information timeliness and precision.
+Empirically testing this channel poses significant challenges, as we did not document the real-time posting dates of each transaction on USAspending.gov, and the website does not provide this information.

-Nevertheless, our two scraping exercises (10/1/2023-1/18/2024 and 8/8/2024-11/5/2024) as discussed in Section 3.2 reveal consistent patterns and delay statistics.
+Nevertheless, our two scraping exercises (10/1/2023-1/18/2024 and 8/8/2024-11/5/2024)as discussed in Section 3.2 reveal consistent patterns and delay statistics.
 Most government agencies - except for the Department of Defense, which adheres to a 90-day reporting mandate for national security reasons - post transactions to the public domain within a reasonable timeframe (i.e., within 30 days).
 It is unlikely that variations in information disclosure delays are the primary driver of the observed predictability.
 In addition, we conduct an event study using the 1,000 largest firm-quarter transactions, assuming that such transactions, due to their sheer magnitude and size, are likely to be well-studied with less information disclosure uncertainty.
 Figure 6 illustrates our findings.
 We do not find evidence that predictability significantly decreased when earnings were announced during the subsequent quarter.